 Nuits-Saint-Georges, Burgundy, France

 In 2002, Jean-Charles recruited Grégory Patriat, who had previously worked at the legendary Vosne-Romanée producer Domaine Leroy, to revitalise and reinvent the house.
 He transformed Boisset into a ‘viniculteur’, working closely with the growers, guiding the wines from vine to bottle to achieve the desired quality.
-Grégory is renowned for his ingenuity in sourcing the highest quality fruit from small parcels, or ‘lieu-dits’, across the region, producing the finest wine that the vintage can offer.
-In order to create concentrated, beautifully well-rounded wines which are naturally expressive of their individual appellation, Grégory practices minimal intervention winemaking.
-Each plot is picked separately to ensure optimal maturity and hand sorted, sulphite levels are low, the wines are fermented exclusively by natural yeasts, and it is rare to see more than 30% new oak on a wine.
+Grégory is renowned for his ingenuity insourcing the highest quality fruit from small parcels, or ‘lieu-dits’, across the region, producing the finest wine that the vintage can offer.
+In order to create concentrated, beautifully well-rounded wines which are naturally expressive of their individual appellation, Grégory practises minimal intervention winemaking.
+Each plot is picked separately and hand sorted to ensure optimal maturity.
+Sulphite levels are low and the wines are fermented exclusively by natural yeasts, with rarely more than 30% new oak used on a wine.